SVG documentation and examples

 A description of the CSV reader

 Like the Google Sheets import utility the CSV connector will make it easy to fetch, read and use data from a CSV file that's stored on your server (using AJAX).
-This file doesn't have to be an actual text file it could equally be a script that simply outputs the data in CSV format (for example a PHP script).
+This file doesn't have to be an actual text file it could equally be a script that simply outputs the relevant data in CSV format (for example a PHP script).
+Although this page is in the canvas section - it still applies to the SVG version.

 A description of the SVG AJAX functions